-The largest impact on sea levels comes from ice melting.
+The largest impact for sea level rise is due to melting.

 Rising atmosphere and Ocean temperatures have caused average sea levels to increase more than 21cm since the start of the 20th century.39

 Source: SNOAA, OECD, Deutsche Bank AG.
 Data as of August 2021.